cvs-health/testilo/README.md

 Testilo can, however, make job preparation more efficient in two scenarios:
 - A common use case is to define a battery of tests and to have those tests performed on multiple targets.
 In that case, you want multiple jobs, one per page.
 The jobs are identical, except for the target-specific acts (including navigating to targets).
 If you give Testilo this information, Testilo can create such collections of jobs for you.
 The `merge` module does this.
 - Some tests operate on a copy of a target and modify that copy.
 Usually, one wants test isolation: The results of a test do not depend on any previously performed tests.
 To ensure test isolation, a job containing such target-modifying tests must follow them with acts that restore the target to its desired pre-test state.
-If you tell Testilo which tests you want performed in which order and how to reach the target, Testilo can insert the required target-restoring acts into a job after target-modifying tests.
+If you tell Testilo which tests you want performed in which order and how to reach the target, Testilo can insert the required target-restoring acts into the job after target-modifying tests.
 The `isolate` module does this.

 ### Merging

-To use the `merge` module, you need to create a _script_ and a _batch_.
-The script is an object that specifies a job, except for the targets.
-The batch is an object that specifies target-specific acts.
+To use the `merge` module, you need to create a _script_ and a _batch_:
+- The script is an object that specifies a job, except for the targets.
+- The batch is an object that specifies target-specific acts for targets.

 The script contains an array of acts, with placeholders.
-The `merge` module creates one job per target, replacing the placeholders with the acts specific to that target.
+For each target in the batch, the `merge` module creates a job, in which the placeholders are replaced with the acts specific to that target in the batch.

 Here is an example illustrating how merging works.

-You have created this script:
+Suppose you have created this script:

 ```javaScript
 {